 So what and where are the pelvic floor muscles ?
 An anatomy review / reminder…You can never get enough repetition of information.
 Michelle has a great overview of where they are and how to find them.
 This complex dome of muscles has to:

 - gently maintain a low level of contraction all the time – type I slow twitch postural muscle fibres

 - contract strongly around the front and back openings when coughing, sneezing ,lifting and strong exercise – type II strength muscle fibres

 - contract fast during sudden changes in posture and intra- abdominal pressure IAP – type IIb fast muscle fibres

 Let’s look at increases in Intra- abdominal pressure (IAP) and the pelvic floor .
 Any heavy lifting, exercising, straining, chronic coughing, obesity…(the list goes on).. can over time have a negative effect on your “Core”.
 All the inner core and outer core muscles are designed to work together to move your body, give you strength and adapt automatically to changes in IAP .

 Now we know what and where the core is …and understanding that your all important Pelvic floor sits at the bottom of this cylinder (see top of the page diagram) ; any constant or uncontrolled IAP changes can cause part of that core to crash.
 From the front..umbilical or inguinal hernias, diastasis or stretching of the muscles at the front of the belly during pregnancy or childbirth..
 From the back...disc bulges, back pain.
 From the top where the breathing Diaphragm muscle forms the top of the core….as breathing problems, anxiety, asthma.
-From the bottom of the core the pelvic floor …weak and /or stretched muscles from childbirth Anna – Louise Bouvier explains this really well in her article ‘Cutting edge core control part 2 the core crash’.
+From the bottom of the core the pelvic floor …weak and /or stretched muscles from childbirth .
+Anna- Louise Bouvier explains this in her educational material for the fitness industry.